-- 10 admission history and physical reports in the 24-hour time frame - 10 operative notes not completed within 24 hours post-op - 10 medical records not completed within the 14 day time frame to include completed discharge summaries, death summaries, and required signatures, the medical staff shall fine the physician \$1000 dollars to be paid at time of reappointment.
+- 10 admission history and physical reports in the 24-hour time frame - 10 operative notes not completed within 24 hours post-op - 10 medical records not completed within the 14-day time frame to include completed discharge summaries, death summaries, and required signatures, a medical staff shall fine the physician \$1000 dollars to be paid at time of the medical staff shall fine the physician \$1000 dollars to be paid at time of reappointment.

-Advanced Practice Providers will be expected to complete charting in a time period which will allow the physician time to complete the charts within the 14- day time frame.
+Mid-levels will be expected to complete charting in a time period which will allow the physician time to complete the charts within the 14-day time frame.

-The other rules and remedies are still in effect and can be used should a physician continue to fail to complete their records in a timely manner these include loss of privileges and/or appearance in front of the Medical executive committee.
+The other rules and remedies are still in effect and can be used should a physician continue to fail to complete their records in a timely manner these include loss of privileges and/or appearance in front of the Medical executive committee

-ARCHBOLD ADMINISTRATIVE POLICY MANUAL POLICY NUMBER: 101.18

-EFFECTIVE: November 1991

-SUBJECT: Informed Consent EXPIRES: When Superseded
+POLICY NUMBER: 101.18 EFFECTIVE: November 1991 EXPIRES: When Superseded REVIEWED: March 2022 REVISED: March 2022

-APPROVED: President REVIEWED : August 2024

-REVISED : August 2024

-- A. It is the policy of Archbold that the Responsible Physician or approved designee (as defined below in sections IV and V) shall obtain the patient's informed consent as required by O.C.G.A. § 31-9-6., Conditions of Participation, Joint Commission Standards, and this Policy.
+- A. It is the policy of Archbold Medical Center, Inc. that the Responsible Physician or approved designee (as defined below in sections IV and V) shall obtain the patient's informed consent as required by O.C.G.A. § 31-9-6., Conditions of Participation, Joint Commission Standards, and this Policy.
 Informed consent will be obtained from any patient who undergoes any surgical procedure under general anesthesia, spinal anesthesia, or major regional anesthesia, invasive procedure or any treatment with more than minimal risk, amniocentesis diagnostic procedure, or a diagnostic procedure which involves the intravenous or intraductal injection of a contrast material.
-Such person shall be informed in general terms of the following: - A diagnosis of the patient's condition requiring such proposed surgical or diagnostic procedure; - 2.
+Such person shall be informed in general terms of the following: - 1.
+A diagnosis of the patient's condition requiring such proposed surgical or diagnostic procedure; - 2.
 The nature, purpose, and potential benefits of such proposed surgical or diagnostic procedure; - 3.
-The material risks and side effects generally recognized and accepted by reasonably prudent physicians of infection, allergic reaction, severe loss of blood, loss or loss of function of any limb or organ, paralysis or partial paralysis, paraplegia or quadriplegia, disfiguring scar, brain damage, cardiac arrest, or death involved in such proposed surgical or diagnostic procedure, including any potential problems that might occur during recuperation, which, if disclosed to a reasonably prudent person in the patient's position, could reasonably be expected to cause such prudent person to decline such proposed surgical or diagnostic procedure on the basis of the material risk of injury that could result from such proposed surgical or diagnostic procedure; - The likelihood of success of such proposed surgical or diagnostic procedure; - 5.
+The material risks and side effects generally recognized and accepted by reasonably prudent physicians of infection, allergic reaction, severe loss of blood, loss or loss of function of any limb or organ, paralysis or partial paralysis, paraplegia or quadriplegia, disfiguring scar, brain damage, cardiac arrest, or death involved in such proposed surgical or diagnostic procedure, including any potential problems that might occur during recuperation, which, if disclosed to a reasonably prudent person in the patient's position, could reasonably be expected to cause such prudent person to decline such proposed surgical or diagnostic procedure on the basis of the material risk of injury that could result from such proposed surgical or diagnostic procedure; - 4.
+The likelihood of success of such proposed surgical or diagnostic procedure; - 5.
 The practical alternatives, including benefits, risks, and side effects, to such proposed surgical or diagnostic procedure which are generally recognized and accepted by reasonably prudent physicians; and - 6.
-The prognosis of the patient's condition if such proposed surgical or diagnostic procedure is rejected.
+The prognosis of the patient's condition if such proposed surgical or diagnostic procedure is rejected. - B. Adult patients (aged 18+) who have the ability to consent for themselves (i.e., the adult patient has sufficient understanding or capacity to make significant responsible decisions) shall be allowed to consent or to refusal medical treatment if they choose, in accordance with this Policy or the law.